joomla-projects/iconfont/README.md

 Copyright (c) 2019 [Kawshar Ahmed](https://github.com/kawshar/)

 Joomla Iconfont is licensed under the General Public License (GPLv2 or later).
 It is an open-source initiative for Joomla 4 Administrator Template.
-Joomla Iconfont is a single font that offers 426 infinitely scalable vector icons absolutely for free.
-You may download and use it in any legal personal, organizational or commercial project.
+Joomla Iconfont is a single font that offers 426 infinitely scalable vector icons.